ossained/teleconnet_pipeline/README.md

 ETL into PostgreSQL

-Telecom‑specific business logic
+Telecom specific business logic

-It is designed to be scalable, repeatable, and production‑ready
+It is designed to be scalable, repeatable, and production ready